 Close the alignment gap.

 42% of CFOs admit that their business has yet to develop a digital finance transformation strategy, compared to 19% of CIOs.
-A lack of organisational alignment between finance and IT is cited by CFOs as one of the biggest barriers to transformation.
+A lack of organizational alignment between finance and IT is cited by CFOs as one of the biggest barriers to transformation.

-Familiarise IT teams with finance.
+Familiarize IT teams with finance.

 69% of CIOs agree that their team is under pressure to innovate finance technology despite limited financial literacy.
 And this unfamiliarity with finance significantly slows down transformation efforts, according to CFOs.